hextessellation/Face_mongodb_project/README.md

 Features include calculating monthly net savings, yearly projections and generation of a monthly spending cap to avoid losses.

-FinanceManager.py and main.py are part of the web application with an attempt to build a user interface using fastapi and it's inbuilt front-end tools.
+FinanceManager.py and main.py are part of the web application with an attempt to build a user interface using fastapi and it's inbuilt front-end templates.